<— Back to Ph.D. program requirements.

+Examinations are marked on a pass/fail basis.
 Candidates are allowed two attempts to pass a comprehensive examination.
-A failure to pass on the second attempt results either in the student’s voluntary withdrawal from the program, or a recommendation by the Institute for termination of the student’s registration in the program.
+A failure to pass on the second attempt results in either the student’s voluntary withdrawal from the program or in a recommendation for termination of the student’s registration in the program by WGSI.